top of page

 Yes.
 Two‑ or three‑part payment plans are available for every evaluation, and HSA/FSA cards are accepted.

 Planning to sit for the bar exam after law school?
-LSAT accommodations do not automatically transfer to the bar exam.
-Each state bar has its own application process and documentation requirements.
-If you are considering bar exam accommodations in the future, it is worth understanding how to structure your current evaluation to serve both applications.
-Read more about it here.
+LSAT accommodations require a separate application for the bar exam.
+Each state bar sets its own process and documentation requirements.
+If bar accommodations are in your future, it is worth structuring your current evaluation to serve both applications.
+Read more here.

 bottom of page